ImreAngelo/OAuth2.1-with-WebAuthn/README.md

 > [!WARNING]
 > **For testing WebAuthn:** Each WebAuthn registration will be stored on your computer unless manually removed.
 Having many registrations can slow down the speed of all using WebAuthn to log in.
 I recommend using <a href="https://developer.chrome.com/docs/devtools/webauthn">emulated authenticators</a> in Chrome DevTools to avoid clogging up your WebAuthn storage.

+## Project Structure
+The project is set up as a mono-repo with services in the `/src` folder.
+The server-side services are built as Docker containers and run with Docker Compose, while the client is a simple python program running in the terminal.

-## Configure Vault
+### Configure Vault
-For the project to work out of the box, vault must be configured with the correct.
-This can be done automatically with the command:
+For the project to work out of the box, vault must be configured with the correct key stores.
+This can be done automatically with the command: (TODO)

 ```shell
 make x